ProgramowanieZespolowe2026/farm/README.txt

 docker ps

-You should see spring-app and postgres-db.
+You should see myproject-app and myproject-db.

 Stop containers: